hexsorcerer/example-proxy-envoy/docs/certs.md

 This command will create the certificate for you.
 If you create it somewhere else, you'll have to update the docker-compose file with the new paths.

+Don't forget to add the password you set here to your src/.env file!
 ```
 dotnet dev-certs https --trust
 ```